Fisher Family Genealogy

 Notes

-• Edith Garrison and David Hill were apparently adopted by Riley and Martha.
+• Edith Garrison and David Hite were apparently adopted by Riley and Martha.
 Edith first appears with the family as a two year old in the 1870 U.S. Census.
-She is curiously missing from the family in the 1880 U.S. Census.
-She then again appears with the family in the 1883 and 1885 Washington State censuses.
-David first appears in 1883 Washington State census as a nine year old, then again in 1885, 1887 and 1889.
+David first appears in 1883 Washington State census as a nine year old.

 Children